Renddslow/mattmcelwee.com/content/bible/context.md

 ---!markdown

 1. I affirm a singular canon of authoritative Scripture, composed of two collections: the Hebrew Bible and the Greek New Testament.
 2. I affirm that the contents of the Hebrew Bible are the 39 books (by the Christian counting), which exclude those books called deuterocanonical.
-While those Second Temple writings may serve as examples of faith and provide insight into first century Jewish thought, they are neither authoritative with respect to doctrine nor inspired by the Holy Spirit.
-Furthermore, they need not be read in order to interpret meaning of any Biblical text.
+While those Second Temple writings may serve as examples of faith and provide insight into first century Jewish thought, they are neither authoritative with respect to doctrine nor inspired by the Holy Spirit.[^inspiration] Furthermore, they need not be read in order to interpret meaning of any Biblical text.
 3. I deny that the quotation of any Second Temple literature becomes inspired by virtue of its quotation in Scripture.
 Rather, its quotation in the context of that Scriptural text is inspired, truthful, and authoritative.
 4. I affirm that this canon, as delivered in its final form, reflects the full intentionality and inspiration of the Holy Spirit.
 5. I suggest that the proper ordering of the Hebrew canon is in the traditional Tanak ordering.
 In this way we may more appropriately practice Biblical theology across the canon in the order practiced by Jesus, at the very least, if not fully intended by the Holy Spirit and the redactors.[^redactors]